August is another hot summer month in

 UV index

-In Gaza, the average daily maximum UV index in August is 11.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.
+In August, the average daily maximum UV index in Gaza, West Bank, is 11.
+A UV Index reading of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for ordinary individuals.